fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 description: Comprehensive tutorial on streaming steam games with Olares.
 Learn to install Steam Headless, configure the streaming service, and stream games on Moonlight from both local and remote networks.
 ---

-# Stream your favorite steam games with Olares
+# Stream your favorite games with Steam Headless

 Want to enjoy some gaming with the power of Olares?
 You are all set.
 With the Steam Headless app, Olares easily transforms into a steam streaming server.
 You can now play your favorite games on any compatible device via Moonlight or Steam Link.